scipy/scipy.org/www/scipylib/mailing-lists.rst

 NumPy/SciPy and related packages if you put "[JOB]" in the subject.

-We also have read-only mailing lists setup for NumPy and SciPy that provide notifications of all version control checkins and Trac ticket changes.
+We also have read-only mailing lists setup for NumPy and SciPy that provide notifications of all version control checkins.

 Mailing Lists
 -------------